ProVerif/vscode-proverif-language-service/README.md

 ## Logs (.pv.log)

-Store output of ProVerif in `.pv.log` files, for some basic syntax highlighting.
+Store output of ProVerif in `.pv.log` files, for some basic syntax highlighting, and process reference navigation (press `CTRL` and click on e.g. `{21}` to navigate to its definition).